whofferbert/talkdesk-ranges/README.md

       talkdesk_ranges.pl -s 'example' -a 'eu-north' -a 'GLOBAL'
 ```

-# Bugs
+# Bugs / Errata

+If you find bugs in the code, feel free open a bug/issue; or fix the problem and open a pull request.

-The domain \*pusher.com (not \*.pusher.com) is listed as a wildcard domain in the Talkdesk domains, but currently not handled in the code.
+The domain \*pusher.com (*not* \*.pusher.com) is listed as a wildcard domain in the Talkdesk domains, but currently not handled in the code.

-If you find other bugs in the code, feel free open a bug/issue or fix the problem and open a PR.
+By default, this script lists ranges for all of AWS us-east, us-west, and GLOBAL, along with Google Cloud and Cloudflare ranges.
+If you route all those ranges one way for Callbar, and have other applications which are required to be routed differently in the same ranges, then you will need *another* set of routes to explicitly push that other traffic through the right gateway/adapter.

+If there's no connectivity to the websites, there will be no valid output from the script.
+There is currently no "backup logic" to provide a dummy list, if the sites listed are unavailable.